-Home » Sustainable & resilient design » What are Low Impact Development (LID) and Green Infrastructure (GI)?
+Home » Cities adapting to change » What are Low Impact Development (LID) and Green Infrastructure (GI)?

 Dr. Bill Hunt and Stantec’s Jennifer Young describe what conservation efforts can manage stormwater runoff.